neondatabase/website/content/docs/guides/vercel-app.md

 ## Deploy a preview

 You have successfully added the Neon integration.
 It's now time to try it.
 In the following steps, you will create a local Git branch to update the  **naturesnap** application and database schema.
-You will then add a model named `UserTopics` to your `schema.prisma` file, which associates a user with a topic (e.g., boats, flowers, islands, etc.), and change the application so that that it displays topics in black and white to identify the topics a user has not participated.
+You will then add a model named `UserTopics` to your `schema.prisma` file, which associates a user with a topic (e.g., boats, flowers, islands, etc.), and you will change the application so that that it displays topics in black and white to identify topics a user has not participated.
 Finally, you will commit your changes and create a pull request, which triggers a preview deployment in Vercel.
 The schema and application changes are already present in the **naturesnapp** application code, so you only need to uncomment a few lines.

 ### Update the schema and application